 In Year Admissions

-The school is currently full in all year groups (February 2018).
-There is a waiting list in place at present for all year groups.
+The school is currently full in all year groups (March 2018).
+There is a waiting list in place at present for all year groups which currently holds 54 children.
 If you have any queries regarding admissions to our school please contact Mrs Clayson in the School Office on 01604 665860 or via firstname.lastname@example.org

 PRESTON HEDGES 2018 DETERMINED CRITERIA

 |i.
 Pupils in public care or previously looked after but immediately after being looked after became subject to an adoption, or a child arrangements order or special guardianship order|

 |ii.
 Pupils living within the area defined below* with an older brother or sister** continuing at the school at the time of admission of the younger child.|

 |iii.
 Children of qualified teaching staff where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made.|